woojoo666/Class/README.md

 	var myBase = new Baseclass('Based God');

-`Class` is a class itself, so this is actually making a subclass of `Class` You can make a subclass of any class by replacing `Class`, eg
+`Class` is a class itself, so this is actually making a subclass of `Class`.
+You can do this with any class by replacing `Class`, eg.

 	var subClass = baseClass.extend({subclass-prototype});

-Parent class's properties and methods are inherited, and can be overriden.
+Parent class properties and methods are inherited, and can be overriden.

 Accessing the Parent Class
 --------------------------

-Inside a prototype function, you can just use the `uber()` keyword.
+To access a method's superclass method from inside the function, you can just use the `uber()` keyword.
-You can also use the function's `uber` property.
-You can even do constructor chaining.
+To call the superclass method from anywhere, use the function's `uber` property.
+Using this, you can even do constructor chaining.

 For example, continuing from the previously defined `baseClass`

 	var subClass = baseClass.extend({